plal99/Google-Meet-Bot/README.md

  - Clone the repository `git clone https://github.com/plal99/Google-Meet-Bot.git`
  - Install requirements.txt `pip install -r requirements.txt`

-### Make necessary changes
+## Make necessary changes
-- `.env` : Make necessary changes to the env files so as to fit your personal details.
+- `.env` : Make necessary changes to the env files so as to fit your personal details requirements(username, password, tokens, chatid, class links).
-- Change the `dbStuff.py` so as to fit your requirements.
+- Change the `dbStuff.py` so as to fit your class requirements requirements.
 This means changing
-    - Links to all the classes
+    - Links to all the classes (links should be in the `.env` file)
-    - Class timings
+    - Class timings (in `createTimeTable()` and `createTempTimeTable()` functions)
     - Class subjects (Make sure you name all subjects consistently)
+- This currently joins a class when there are atleast 5 people and leaves the class when less than 15 people, warns you of class getting over when more than 10 people leave the class.
+So you are covered from all sides.
+To make changes in this make changes in `class.py` (in `JOIN_PEOPLE` and `LEAVE_PEOPLE`)

 # Disclaimer
 Don't use this project to automate your classes.
-See this project only as a way of understanding automation works and how it can even be implemented in your day to day life.
-I will never promote anyone to use this for attending online classes.
+See this project only as a way of understanding how automation works and how it can even be implemented in your day to day life.
+I will never promote anyone to use this for attending online classes nor use it myself.

-Classes are important and respect your teachers. :)
+Classes are important and respect your teachers :slightly_smiling_face:.